From the Studio to the Stage

 This will be the second piece Buck has brought to the stage.
 Last year, she received the Creative Artist Award in choreography and earned recognition for her first staged piece, Could you hold the line?, at the American College Dance Association (ACDA) Mid-Atlantic Conference in the spring of 2024.

-Choreographed by Madison Kotyra, Within Her Mind explores one’s mental health, support system, and internal relationship with one’s own struggles.
+Choreographed by Madison Kotyra, Left foot, Right foot. explores one’s mental health, support system and internal relationship with one’s own struggles.

 This is the fourth time Kotyra has choreographed at NC State.
-While her three previous works were upbeat, tap dances, Within Her Mind is a modern dance piece.
+While her three previous works were upbeat, tap dances, Left foot, Right foot. is a modern dance piece.
 This piece displays the ongoing cyclical nature of working on one’s mental wellness and is informed by the personal experiences of the choreographer’s own work toward a better mental state.

 Panoramic Dance Project